Want to jump straight to the code?

 - When he opens the dashboard in the morning, the current state of every car on hire, immediately.
 No “waiting for first reading” spinner.

-The raw feed is exactly the sort of thing patchbay was built for.
 RPM updates many times a second and wobbles constantly at a steady throttle.
 Coolant barely moves once the engine is warm.
-Publishing all of this unconditioned over a metered 5G connection is wasteful and makes the dashboard feel like it’s drinking from a firehose.
+Publishing all of this unconditioned over a metered 5G connection is wasteful.
+Conditioning the raw feed is exactly the sort of thing patchbay was built for.

 ;; RPM: quantize to 50rpm buckets, drop duplicates, republish